thoughtbot/ruby-science/book/principles/tell_dont_ask.md

 end
 ```

-Following this principle has a number of benefits.
+Following this principle has a number of benefits, outlined below.

 ### Encapsulation of Logic

-Following Tell, Don't Ask encapsulates the conditions under which an operation
+Following [tell, don't ask](#tell-dont-ask) encapsulates the conditions under which an operation
 can be performed in one place.
 In the above example, `User` should know when it
 makes sense to `charge`.

 ### Encapsulation of State

 Referencing another object's state directly couples two objects together based
-on what they are, rather than just what they do.
-By following Tell, Don't Ask,
+on what they _are_, rather than on what they _do_.
+By following [tell, don't ask](#tell-dont-ask),
-you encapsulate state within the object that uses it, exposing only the
+we encapsulate state within the object that uses it, exposing only the
-operations that can be performed based on that state, and hiding the state
+operations that can be performed based on that state and hiding the state
 itself within private methods and instance variables.

 ### Minimal Public Interface

-In many cases, following Tell, Don't Ask will result in the smallest possible
+In many cases, following [tell, don't ask](#tell-dont-ask) will result in the smallest possible
 public interface between classes.
 In the above example, `has_valid_credit_card?`
 can now be made private, because it becomes an internal concern encapsulated
 within `User`.

 Public methods are a liability.
-Before they can be changed, moved, renamed, or
+Before they can be changed, moved, renamed or
-removed, you need to find every consumer class and update them accordingly.
+removed, you will need to find every consumer class and update each one accordingly.

-## Tension with MVC
+## Tension with Model–View–Controller

-This principle can be difficult to follow while also following MVC.
+This principle can be difficult to follow while also following Model–View–Controller (MVC).

 Consider a view that uses the above `Order` model: